BA(Hons); PhD Qld.

 |Fax||+61 2 9036 7190|

-Richard Hall's research interests cover a range of areas across work and organisational studies.
-His recent research has focused on IT systems and organisational change, new technology at work, leadership, organisational discourse, management education and critical approaches to international HRM.
-He is currently developing a research group at Sydney focussing on critical leadership studies and linking with international scholars with similar interests in critical leadership studies and practice.
+Richard Hall's research interests cover a range of areas across work and organisation studies.
+His recent research has focused on leadership, IT systems and organisational change, new technology at work, organisation discourse and management education.
+He is Co-Director of the Leadership Practice and Performance Systems Research network, a strategic group established by the Business School in 2013 to link leadership researchers on the relationships between leadership and management systems.

-He has previously held a number of appointments at the Business School (previously the Faculty of Economics and Business) including Associate Dean (Research) in 2010, and Program Director of the Bachelor of Commerce from 2008 to 2010.
+He has previously held a number of appointments at the Business School including Associate Dean (Research) in 2010, and Program Director of the Bachelor of Commerce from 2008 to 2010.
 Richard was also previously Co-Director of the Organisational Discourse, Strategy and Change Group (ODSCG) at the University of Sydney, which is affiliated with the International Centre for Research on Organizational Discourse, Strategy and Change (ICRODSC).
 He remains closely associated with the work of the ODSCG and ICRODSC.
-He is also on the editorial board of Australia's leading employment studies journal, the Journal of Industrial Relations.
+He is also on the editorial board of Australia's leading employment studies journal, the Journal of Industrial Relations and the international journal leadership.
 Prior to joining Work and Organisational Studies in 2004, Richard was Deputy Director (Operations) of acirrt, now the Workplace Research Centre (WRC), at the University of Sydney.
 He is presently serving on the WRC's Board of Advice.
 Richard held previous academic appointments at the Universities of Melbourne and Queensland.
+He is currently co-editing a four-volume Major Work on Leadership Practice and Development for Sage.

 Richard has been a Chief Investigator on a number of major research projects funded by the Australian Research Council, the International Labour Office, the National Centre for Vocational Education Research and the International Centre for VET Teaching and Learning.
 With colleagues at Sydney he is currently undertaking research on two major research projects funded by the Australian Research Council: the first examining the impact of Human Resource Information Systems on the HR function in Australian organisations; the second analysing the diffusion and impact of the HR/IR policies of multinational organisations on Australian subsidiaries in the automotive and investment banking sectors.
 He has published in international journals including: Work, Employment and Society; Industrial Relations; New Technology, Work and Employment; the Journal of Applied Behavioral Science; and Economic and Industrial Democracy.
 His work has also appeared in a number of international collections including the Sage Handbook of Human Resource Management (2009) and the Routledge Companion to Organizational Change (2011).
 He is co-author of New Technology @ Work published by Routledge in 2008.